 Home to the European Union’s decision-making institutions, Brussels is considered the capital of Europe.
 So where better to have a theme park where you can walk around tiny replicas of all the European countries?

-At Mini Europe you can find many of the continent’s most famous landmarks in miniature, reduced to a 25th of their real-world size.
-Of course, being Brussels, this attraction is located right next to the The Atomium’s massively oversized atom: evidence of surreal city planning at its finest.
+At Mini Europe you can find many of the continent’s most famous landmarks in miniature.
+They are reduced to a 25th of their real-world size.
+Of course, being Brussels, this attraction is located right next to the The Atomium’s massively oversized atom.
+Evidence of surreal city planning at its finest.

 Skip the queues at Mini Europe: buy your ticket in advance.

-Explore Mini Europe and you will discover reproductions of around 80 cities and 350 buildings, including France’s Eiffel Tower, Germany’s Berlin Wall, Rome’s Acropolis and the UK’s Houses of Parliament, complete with tiny anti-Brexit protestors waving placards outside.
+Explore Mini Europe and you will discover reproductions of around 80 cities and 350 buildings.
+These include France’s Eiffel Tower, Germany’s Berlin Wall and Athens’ Acropolis.
+There’s also the UK’s Houses of Parliament, complete with tiny anti-Brexit protestors waving placards outside.

 Discover Belgium’s most famous surreal artist